 Listen to music.
 “Lullaby” by Nickelback has saved my life on more than one occasion.
 If I’m not listening to podcasts on my long commute to work in the morning, I’m listening to music, and this song has pushed back the frighteningly comforting image of hitting a tree or a power pole head-on a few times.

 Some other songs that help me are “Beautiful” by Christina Aguilera, “People Like Us” by Kelly Clarkson, “The Fighter” by Gym Class Heroes, “Till I Collapse” by Eminem, “Not Afraid” by Eminem, and “Firework” by Katy Perry.

 Please remember: If you are reading this now, I’m reaching out to let you know that you are never alone.

 Never give up hope.
 Remember that life follows a cycle.
-For a woman, it’s obvious: we are in a constant wheel of changing hormones that brings us up out of and down back into depression episodes.
+For a woman, it’s obvious: we are in a constant wheel of changing hormones that bring us up out of and down back into depression episodes.
 For those without a menstrual cycle, there’s still a cycle, at least in my experience.
 I think once you get so far down and don’t kill yourself, there’s only one direction to go: up.
 While this is a strange type of comfort, it still seems to help me in my worst moments.
 It will end at some point, and I have control over how I get there.